-For example, according to Moneyfacts, the average two-year buy to let mortgage rate is 2.28%, compared to a typical standard variable rate of around 4.5%.
+For example, the best two-year fixed buy to let mortgage rate is 3.99% whereas the standard variable rate will typically be at least two or three percentage points higher than this, if not more.
 The standard variable rate (SVR) is the rate you usually roll onto automatically when your mortgage deal finishes.

-Someone with an £150,000 buy to let interest-only mortgage with 15 years left to run would currently be paying £562 a month on a 4.5% SVR, but if they were to remortgage to a 2.28% mortgage deal, these payments would fall to £285 a month, a saving of £277 a month or £3,324 a year.
+Someone with an £150,000 buy to let interest-only mortgage with 15 years left to run would currently be paying £890 on a 7.12% SVR, but if they were to remortgage to a 3.99% best buy fixed buy to let mortgage deal, these payments would fall to £498 a month, a saving of £392 a month or £4,704 a year.
 Bear in mind that this example does not factor in mortgage arrangement or legal fees which will eat into these savings.

 How do I get a buy to let mortgage or remortgage?

 You can either approach lenders directly to see which buy to let mortgage deals they can offer you, or use a mortgage broker to help you find the best deal.

 Our free mortgage comparison service allows you to compare buy to let deals from the whole of the market and find out how much they could save you.
 If you’re looking for a buy to let remortgage deal and are nervous about switching lenders, it is still worth filtering for deals from your existing lender (which you can do easily using our comparison tool) so you can see how much you could save from remortgaging with them.